xyzmaps/xyz-cli/README.md

 If all goes well, you can check if the CLI is installed correctly by just runnning

 ```
-here --help
+XYZ --help
 ```

-## Configure HERE CLI
+## Configure XYZ CLI

-As the HERE CLI works with HERE APIs in the cloud, you need to configure your developer identity.
+As the XYZ CLI works with XYZ APIs in the cloud, you need to configure your developer identity.
 This only needs to be done once.
-Just run `here configure` to set the `email` and `password`.
+Just run `XYZ configure` to set the `email` and `password`.
 For detailed information on getting a Developer account have a look at our [Getting Started Guide](https://www.here.xyz/getting-started/).

 ## Supported Commands